A23 Handcross to Warninglid

 Part of our programme of improvements (value >10m)

-Overnight lane closures and full carriageway closures have been taking place.
+Permanent traffic management has now been removed and the national speed limit once again applies on this section of the route and the free breakdown recovery system has been removed.
 A fully signed diversion route is in place for the overnight closures, between M23 junction 11 and A272 at Bolney, via the A264, A24 and A272.

 Details of any closures and diversions can be viewed under Journey Impact

 What is happening?